oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 3) The Street Whisper (Quick Hook)
 - A raven drops an invitation scrap: “Celebrate Robert’s third death.”
 Address smudged with wine.
-- Leads to either the Apothecary or Brücke-Watch depending on player choice.
+- Leads to either the Apothecary or Brücke-Watch (see Session 03) depending on player choice.

 ---